laerreal/winword-merge/README.md

 # MS Office Word Merging Helper

-The script `winword-merge.py` is automates merging MS Word documents which are managed by Git.
-It is designed to be used as a Nautilus (the Ubuntu Linux Unity file explorer) script (`~/.local/share/nautilus/scripts`) being applied to a document which is _already_ being merged.
+The script `winword-merge.py` automates merging MS Word documents which are managed by Git.
+It is designed to be used as a Nautilus (the Ubuntu Linux Unity file explorer) script (`~/.local/share/nautilus/scripts`) to be applied to a document which is _being_ merged.
 I.e. a `git merge` command was executed and a conflict with the document is issued.
 The script launches MS Word document merging UI using a self-generated Visual Basic script (macros).
-A user must have Wine (Windows Environment emulator) with MS Word installed.
+A user must have Wine (Windows environment emulator) with MS Word installed.
 Also, the user definitely must check `WINEPREFIX` _variable on the top of the script_ ( google what is WINEPREFIX).